pedsmoreira/premiere/README.md

 import * as Premiere from 'premiere';
 ```

-## Credits
+## Inspiration
-Premiere is inspired by [MobX](http://mobxjs.github.io/) and [axios](https://github.com/mzabriskie/axios).
+Premiere is inspired by [Laravel](https://laravel.com/)

-Their workflow and easiness of use are an inspiration for building simple and powerful libraries.
+Their sintax and easiness of use are an inspiration for building simple and powerful libraries.

+## Dependencies
+Premiere uses [axios](https://github.com/mzabriskie/axios) for handling HTTP Requests, it's a very simple and powerful library.

 ## License
 MIT